Reich Ministry of Public Enlightenment and Propaganda

 The ministry was created as the central institution of Nazi propaganda shortly after the party's national seizure of power in January 1933.
 In the Hitler cabinet, it was headed by Propaganda Minister Joseph Goebbels, who exercised control over all German mass media and creative artists through his ministry and the Reich Chamber of Culture (Reichskulturkammer), which was established in the fall of 1933.
+It was abolished by the Flensburg Government on the 5 May 1945.